devstopfix/nfl_results/README.md

 ### Kickoff

 This column will hold the date and time of the kickoff in [Eastern Time](http://en.wikipedia.org/wiki/Eastern_Time_Zone) if it is known (e.g. 2010-09-09T20:30:00-05:00) otherwise it will just hold the date of the match with the time set to midnight.

-## Disclaimer

-I am merging multiple datasets and have already found and corrected some errors, but I am sure that others remain.
-Once I have cross referenced the data with other sources I shall remove this warning.